JimKnopfIoT/Design-Art-Works/README.md

 ## Travel gift card, Travel-Trolley style card
 I used a Commarker Omni 1 (10 W) UV-Laser for cutting.
-Travel data was printed on a DIN A4 sheet and folded to a wallet (https://www.wickelwerk.ch/2020/04/27/portemonnaie-falten/).
+Travel data was printed on a DIN A4 sheet and folded to a wallet (Howto at https://www.wickelwerk.ch/2020/04/27/portemonnaie-falten/).

 <p align="left">
 <img src="IMG_20250815_153832.jpg" height="150">